aliozgur/aliozgur.github.io/_posts/2026-03-17-ai-coding-tools-extensibility.md

 This is increasingly hard to ignore.

-Many of today’s AI coding IDEs, editors, and terminal tools appear modern on the surface while offering surprisingly limited extension and integration capabilities underneath.
+Many of today's AI coding IDEs, editors, and terminal tools appear modern on the surface while offering surprisingly limited extension and integration capabilities underneath.
 In several important respects, they feel less extensible than mature developer tooling ecosystems that existed long before the current wave of LLM products.

 That should be taken seriously.
 ## Why this post